ids-s1-21/website/content/policies.en.md

 ### Academic integrity

 The University takes academic misconduct very seriously and is committed to ensuring that so far as possible it is detected and dealt with appropriately.
-Find out more about the University's official policies around academic misconduct [here](https://teaching.maths.ed.ac.uk/main/content-to-be-reused/pgt-and-ug-reusable-content/academic-misconduct).
+Find out more about the University's official policies around academic misconduct <a id="misconduct">here</a>.

 Cheating or plagiarising on assignments, lying about an illness or absence and other forms of academic dishonesty are a breach of trust with classmates and faculty, violate the University policies, and will not be tolerated.
 Such incidences will result in a 0 grade for all parties involved.
 Additionally, there may be penalties to your final class grade along with being reported to the School Academic Misconduct Office.